PavitKaur05/PavitKaur05/README.md

 #### 📫 How to reach me:

  I love connecting with different people so if you want to say hi, I'll be happy to meet you more! :)
- You can connct with me on:
+ You can connect with me on:

 <a href="https://twitter.com/PavitKaur4">
   <img align="left" alt="Pavit Kaur | Twitter" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/twitter.svg" />